 1 tablespoon (15ml) dairy free milk of choice

-100g (3.5 ounces or a slightly heaped ½ cup) gluten and dairy free white chocolate (I use this brand), melted and cooled
+100g (3.5 ounces or a slightly heaped ½ cup) gluten and dairy free white chocolate, melted and cooled slightly (I use this brand)

-Preheat the oven to 160C and line a 12-hole muffin tin with festive cupcake liners.
+Preheat the oven to 160C and line 2 x 12-hole muffin tins with 14 liners.

-Arrange on the cupcakes on a cupcake stand or festive plate.
+Arrange the cupcakes on a cupcake stand or festive plate.

 Recipe by: The Gluten & Dairy Free Bakehouse